💲Making Money With AI The Right Way | Ownership, Outcomes, & Consequences — Chapter Five

 Later harm feels abstract.

-And when consequences arrive, they arrive fully attached to the human operators — not the tools.
+When consequences arrive, they attach to the human operators — not the tools.

 AI won’t be questioned.